✓ Updated March 2026

 Essential Travel Tips

-Rent a scooter or small car to truly explore Corfu's hidden coves and charming villages.
-While buses connect major towns, they're infrequent and don't reach the more secluded beaches.
-Just be prepared for narrow, winding roads – a small vehicle is definitely your friend here!
+Rent a scooter or small car to truly explore Corfu's hidden coves and mountain villages.
+While buses connect major towns, they're infrequent and don't reach the best beaches.
+Just be prepared for narrow, winding roads – a GPS is essential, and practice your parallel parking!

-Embrace the 'siga-siga' (slowly, slowly) pace of life.
-Don't rush your meals or expect immediate service everywhere; it's part of the charm.
-Enjoy a leisurely coffee or a glass of wine at a kafeneio and soak in the relaxed atmosphere.
+Embrace the Greek concept of 'siga siga' (slowly, slowly).
+Don't rush your meals or expect immediate service; it's part of the relaxed island vibe.
+Enjoy a leisurely coffee or ouzo at a kafeneio and soak in the atmosphere – it's the best way to experience local life.

-Pack light, breathable clothing, but don't forget a light jacket or shawl for cooler evenings, especially if you're visiting in the shoulder seasons (spring or autumn).
-Comfortable walking shoes are essential for exploring Corfu Town's cobblestone streets and ancient ruins.
+Pack light, breathable clothing, but don't forget a light jacket or shawl for cooler evenings, especially in spring or autumn.
+Comfortable walking shoes are a must for exploring Corfu Town's Venetian alleys and ancient ruins, and a wide-brimmed hat and high SPF sunscreen are non-negotiable for beach days.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.